 - What drove a consumer at a Roman market to buy one of multiple comparable products when a locally produced product was available?

-- What can explain the almost total dominance of local pottery during six years in the archaeological record of Jerash (Jordan)?
+- What can explain the almost total dominance of local pottery during six hundred years in the archaeological record of Jerash (Jordan)?

 - Aim: Explore whether theories of product preference can explain changes in the proportion of local versus imported ceramics at the site of Jerash.

 - Method: ceramic data analysis at the site of Jerash, simulation of the effect of cultural transmission theories (e.g. unbiased, conformist bias, rarity bias) on the long-term consumption patterns of ceramic products.

 Recent excavations by the Danish-German Jerash Northwest Quarter Project, performing a full quantification of the excavated pottery, revealed an interesting pattern: For a period of six centuries 99 % of the almost 1 million recorded ceramic sherds across all twenty-four trenches and contexts was locally produced; there are almost no imports and regional ceramic products.
 What caused this persistent dominance of locally produced pottery?